mikejoyceio/map-panda/README.md

 $ npm install --save-dev gulp
 ```

+Problems?
+Detailed installation instructions can been found [here](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).

+######Gulp Commands

-To minify and concatenate CSS and JavaScript files:
+- Minify and concatenate CSS and JavaScript files:

 ```
 $ gulp
 ```

+This command runs the default Gulp task in gulpfile.js and runs the both the styles and scripts tasks.
+The styles task concatenates and minifies all of the [Sass](http://sass-lang.com/) partials in src/scss and compiles to a single file (app.css) in dist/css.
+The scripts task concatenates and minifies all JavaScript files in src/js and pulls in all of the main Bower package JavaScript in src/vendor and compiles to a single file (app.js) in dist/js.

-To optimize images:
+- Optimize images:

 ```
 $ gulp images
 ```

+This command runs the images task in gulpfile.js.
+Images in src/images will be optimized and moved to dist/images.

 ##Package Management

 [Bower](http://bower.io/) is used to keep track of frameworks, libraries, assets, and utilities.
-There is no need to run any Bower commands in the terminal as all required packages are added to this repo.
+There is no need to run any Bower commands in the terminal as all required packages have already been added to this repo.

 ##Resources